 White currants look quite similar to other varieties of currants, and while at first, they appear green, when ripen, their exterior turns translucent white.

 You might be wondering what these wonderful fruits beginning with W taste like.
 As most currants do, they have a juicy texture and multiple seeds inside.
-They are, however, considerably sweeter than black and red currants and have some lingering sugary aftertaste.
+They are considerably sweeter than black and red currants.
+But overall, these currants’ main flavor profile is tart.

-These currants are eaten raw mostly.
+These currants are mostly eaten raw.
 They can also be made into jellies, wines, syrups, or other types of desserts.
 If you want to cook them, try pairing them with other sweet foods like vanilla, cream, peaches, basil, cherries, etc.

 5. White Figs